zenobia-pay/ui-solid/README.md

 You'll see an output `dist/zenobia/zenobia-pay.js`

-Copy paste this file to the web repo deploy (yea probably not ideal)
+Copy paste this file to the web repo deploy (yea probably not the ideal deployment pipeline but screw you)